-Call 1-855-366-7873 (TTY 711) if you purchased your coverage through the MNsure Health Insurance Marketplace, and you need assistance with your financial help (tax credits) or need to make changes to the demographic information on this Policy.
-Or visit mnsure.org/Help.
+Call 1 (855) 366-7873 (TTY: 711) if you purchased your coverage through MNsure , and you need assistance with your financial help (like advance premium tax credits) or need to make changes to the demographic information on this Policy.
+Or visit MNsure.org/Help.